egamas2/FlightsAggregator/README.md

 * The use of promises is not correct. ==> **Should be fixed, but in depth testing is yet to be done
 * Investigate if Async annotation is needed.
 The interviewer told me otherwise
-* It needs separation of concerns; use of SOLID principles
-* The configuration should be taken out of the spring boot main application

 **Flights Aggregator API**